Want to host a shindig for 30? How about 300? We asked four party planners for tips on entertaining at home in high style.

 “I was raised the son of a diplomat—moreover, the son of a diplomat’s wife,” says Nick Perez, who founded his Merrifield-based floral and event design business in 1996 while he was trying to figure out what to do with his communications degree from the University of Michigan.
 “I was helping out my mom, who always had flowers on hand.”
 That’s when he discovered that people were interested in hiring him for his intuitive ability to transform a room with flora, lighting and fabric.

-Street Cred: Multiflor’s regular clients include Dan Snyder and the Redskins, CNN on-air celebs, five-star hotels, the Smithsonian’s Freer and Sackler Galleries, and the National Gallery of Art.
+Street Cred: Multiflor’s regular clients include CNN on-air celebs, five-star hotels, the Smithsonian’s Freer and Sackler Galleries, and the National Gallery of Art.
 In addition to providing floral design for more than 50 weddings each year, Perez also designs high-profile events for organizations such as Children’s National Medical Center and the Intel Society for Science & the Public.

 His House: Life revolves around the kitchen in the modern home that Perez and his wife, Ladan Eshkevari, an assistant professor at Georgetown University’s School of Nursing & Health Studies, designed and built in McLean’s Beverly Manor neighborhood.
 “It’s unorthodox to walk into a house and be in the kitchen,” he admits, but it’s a layout that makes guests feel comfortable.
 At the same time, it’s an elegant space, done up in whites and grays with accents of citrus and orange.
 Floor-to-ceiling windows on both the front and rear facades bring the outdoors in.